CatalogueOfLife/coldp/README.md

 ```

-## PageReference
+## NameReference
 References are usually classic bibliographic citations on the article level.
 In many cases it is desirable to point and link to specific pages, e.g. where exactly a name has first been published.

-In order to avoid highly redundant references ColDP allows to share PageReference records that are microcitations to a specific page
+In order to avoid highly redundant references ColDP allows to share NameReference records that are microcitations to a specific page
-that belongs to a specific Reference record.
-Using PageReferences is optional and can be used anywhere where there is a referenceID by using the pageReferenceID field.
+where a name was mentioned that belongs to a specific Reference record.
+Using NameReferences is optional.

-#### ID
+#### nameID
-A local identifier for the page reference as used in pageReferenceID in other entities.
-This can often be conveniently constructed by concatenating the referenceID with the page in question, e.g. `Droege_2016-p635`.
+Pointer to the name that is mentioned in the given reference.
+Refers to an existing Name.ID or NameUsage.ID within this data package.

 #### referenceID
-Pointer to the reference that includes this page.
+Pointer to the reference that includes the name.
 Refers to an existing Reference.ID within this data package.

 #### page
 The exact page the microcitation is pointing to within the reference